How Many Grams In A Liter

 Q2: How accurate are density values found online or in textbooks?

 A2: The accuracy of density values depends on the source and the precision of the measurement.
 Many sources provide values accurate enough for most practical purposes.
-However, for highly precise scientific work, you'll need to use experimentally determined density values or values from highly reputable sources with specified error margins.
+Still, for highly precise scientific work, you'll need to use experimentally determined density values or values from highly reputable sources with specified error margins.
 Factors like temperature and pressure can also affect density.

 Q3: Can I use this information to convert between other units of mass and volume?